 Table of Contents

-In October 2025, the routine update of the Microsoft Defender, which is one of the most trusted security software, confused thousands of SQL administrators with its false alert saying that SQL Server 2017 and 2019 were no longer supported.
+In October 2025, the routine update of the Microsoft Defender, which is one of the most trusted security software, confused thousands of SQL administrators with a false alert stating that SQL Server 2017 and 2019 were no longer supported.
 This alert was totally false.
 Both versions still have years of support ahead.

 • SQL Server 2019 is supported till January 2030